Does Installing Solar Panels Damage Your Roof

-Another reason for damaging or leakage even if you have experienced and expert installer is that your roof is old or very poor or incompatible.
+Another reason for damage or leakage even if you have experienced, and an expert installer is that your roof is old or very poor or incompatible.
 If you have a flat roof, then you would not need to hole in the roof.
 As we promise we would explain to you which roof is best.

 So if your roof is flat, then it is ideal.
 The sloped roof costs you more than a flat roof.
-The flat roof makes solar panels more efficient.
-You can install solar panels almost on every roof but the thing is your roof must be good condition.
+A flat roof makes solar panels more efficient.
+You can install solar panels almost on every roof, but the thing is your roof must be in good condition.
 The most commonly used roof types are following;

 - Slate tiles